jod35/fastapi-beyond-crud-docs/docs/chapter14.md

 from pathlib import Path
 ```

-- `FastMail`: Creates the `mail` object for accessing email-sending methods.
+- `FastMail`: Creates the `mail` object, allowing access to email-sending methods.
 - `ConnectionConfig`: Sets up the email configuration for FastAPI-Mail.
-- `MessageSchema`: Structures an email before sending.
+- `MessageSchema`: Structures an email before sending it.
-- `MessageType`: Specifies the type of content to send via email (e.g., HTML).
+- `MessageType`: Specifies the type of content to send via email, such as HTML.
 - `Config`: Imports application-specific configurations, including email settings.
-- `Path`: Used to create paths, particularly for determining the location of the templates folder.
+- `Path`: Helps create paths, particularly for determining the location of the templates folder.

-We then proceed to configure FastAPI-Mail using values we get from our `Config` object.
+Next, we'll configure FastAPI-Mail using the values from our `Config` object:

 ```python title="email config"
 mail_config = ConnectionConfig(